 Activities/ attractions are really expensive, expect to be charge European prices.
 These are the UNESCO heritage sites around the Cultural Triangle as well as safaris, snorkel trips or whale watching trips.
 I had to give up to do certain activities to keep my costs under control.
 If you are on a budget, choose carefully where you would like to spend your money however, to my experience and according to my itinerary**:

-- Anuradhapura – Cultural Triangle: you can easily skip it (UNESCO heristage site, route to see Dagodas), I felt so dissappointed and there isn’t much to do or places to eat in the city itself
+- Anuradhapura – Cultural Triangle: you can easily skip it (UNESCO heritage site to see Dagodas), I felt so disappointed and there isn’t much to do or places to eat in the city itself

 - Sigiriya – Cultural Triangle: for an alternative to Sigiriya’s Lion Rock (4,620 LKR) head to Pidurangala Rock (500 LKR).
 The entrace fare is cheaper and the views are priceless.
 Yet, if you want to hike Sigiriya’s Lion Rock go early in the morning or late afternoon to avoid the crows and the school trips

 - Dambulla – Cultural Triangle: Dambulla Cave Temple is a must (1,500 LKR).
 Please note that the ticket office is located at the back.
 Make sure that your tuk-tuk driver understand that you want to go to the ticket office and not to the main entrance where you will see the Golden Temple, otherwise you will have to go up and down and up again.
 The ticket fare also include the entrace to the Golden Temple

 - Kandy – The Hill Country: the Temple of Tooth (1,500 LKR).
 If you have visited other temples in Asia, it’s not that impressive.
 There isn’t much to do in Kandy but it is the starting point if you want to head to The Hill Country on the most stunning train ride